 - Simple flat parapet walls are quite common in normal ordinary buildings and are recommended for flat roof structures.

 - It is commonly used in dwelling units and commercial buildings.

-- There are different types of flat walls such as fiberglass parapet, parapet with steel or glass railings, choose the appropriate design for the parapet masonry wall base on affordability and the architectural demand.
+- There are different types of flat walls such as fiberglass parapets, and parapets with steel or glass railings, choose the appropriate design for the parapet masonry wall base on affordability and architectural demand.

 - In addition, curved walls are best suited for inclined and sloped roofs.